 I am also happy to talk to you by phone and explain what counselling with me involves, but we would still need an initial meeting after that (also called an assessment session) to work out whether counselling is appropriate for you right now, whether I am the right counsellor for you, and whether we want to proceed to work together.

 Our initial contact, including assessment, does not oblige you to anything except to discuss in general terms with me the reasons why you are seeking counselling.
+Assessment/initial meeting would need to take place on-line via video call in the current circumstances.

 Your doctor (out-of-hours service if necessary)